Self Checkout and Self Service

 Library Systems

-Let patrons help by taking over tasks, when at checkout or when returning items on library kiosks and other types of self service machines.
-This will release staff time to support new activities in your library and improve the ergonomics in their work day.
-With the attractive self-service equipment and access solutions the patrons feel welcome and can enjoy extended library services, while at the same time helping staff by bringing the items to the next patron in line.
+Save resources by letting patrons check out and return materials independently on a library kiosk or other types of self-service machines.
+You will release staff time to support new activities in your library and reduce the repetitive work that often strains the body.
+With the attractive self-service equipment and access solutions, your patrons will feel welcome and enjoy extended library services, while at the same time assisting staff by bringing the items to the next patron in line.

 Extended Service with Same Staff